As the great winter feasts approach, brewing season is in full swing. Henry’s youngest son Mark helps his father take inventory of last year’s stock.

 She must tell him tomorrow, he says.
 That is the other reason for his visit, to invite them to Lord Snordwich’s All Soul’s celebrations the following day.
 It has been half a year now since her ladyship passed, and her husband is ready to set aside his mourning clothes and honour her memory with a feast for all his tenants.

 The family leaves a lantern burning in the window that night.
-If his late wife gets lost on her journey to the afterlife, this will help light her way.
+If her ladyship gets lost on her journey to the afterlife, this will help light her way.

 In the morning, Richard puts on the jacket Ralf gave him last year, newly dyed by their mother.